 But before giving up hope, change the bobbin to a new one and see if it helps.
 Try to repair or replace the bobbin case.

-Most of the time, broken thread stuck between the tension disc can cause these problems.
+Most of the time, cut thread stuck between the tension disc can cause these problems.
 Open the plastic part to get access to the area.
 Do the cleaning when the presser foot lever is up.

 You can clean in between the tension discs with a thin sheet of paper.
 You can blow air with an air compressor to get whatever is caught in between.